ieee-vgtc/ieeevis.org/content/info/workshops.md

 Contact: mandy.keck@fh-hagenberg.at

-This workshop focuses on visualization education, literacy, and activities.
-It aims to streamline previous efforts and initiatives of the visualization community to provide a format for education and engagement practices in visualization.
-It intends to bring together junior and senior scholars to share research and experience and to discuss novel activities, teaching methods, and research challenges.
-The workshop aims to serve as a platform for interdisciplinary researchers within and beyond the visualization community such as education, learning analytics, science communication, psychology, or people from adjacent fields such as data science, AI, and HCI.
-It will include presentations of research papers and practical reports, as well as hands-on activities.
-In addition, the workshop will allow participants to discuss challenges they face in data visualization education and sketch a research agenda of visualization education, literacy, and activities.
+This half-day workshop focuses on visualization education, literacy, and activities.
+It intends to bring together scholars to share research and experience and discuss novel activities, teaching methods, and research challenges.
+The workshop aims to serve as a platform for scholars within and beyond the visualization community such as education, learning analytics, science communication, psychology, or people from adjacent fields such as data science, AI, and HCI.
+It will include presentations of research papers and practical sessions with hands-on activities.
+In addition, the workshop will allow participants to discuss challenges they face in data visualization education and outline a research agenda of visualization education, literacy, and activities.

 ## <a name="CityVis"></a> [5th Workshop on Urban Data Visualization (CityVis) - Focus: The Role of Data Governance]()